NoFussComputing/itil_runbooks/docs/projects/itil/runbooks/glpi/software_add.md

 1. As a minimum fill in the following fields

-    - `Name` - The name for the Service
+    - `Name` - The name of the software

     - `Associable to a Ticket: Yes`